Accreditation Woes Hit California Community Colleges

 City College isn’t the only school in the state in serious trouble – we’ll take a look at some other California community colleges facing an accreditation crisis.

 Community colleges in California are struggling, and at this point, it’s anybody’s guess how the problems with higher education in the state will eventually shake out.
-While much of the focus on California community colleges of late has centered on San Francisco City College's accreditation threats, this isn’t the only school getting low marks by the Accrediting Commission for Community and Junior Colleges.
-Many of the two-year schools around the state appear to be in trouble, although some are currently in hotter water than others.
-Can these schools, which are so vital to the student population and the employment outlook of the state, pull themselves out of the holes they are slowly sinking into?
+While much of the late focus on California community colleges has centered on San Francisco City College's accreditation threats, this isn’t the only school getting low marks from the Accrediting Commission for Community and Junior Colleges.
+Many two-year schools around the state appear to be in trouble, although some are currently in hotter water than others.
+Can these schools, vital to the student population and the state's employment outlook, pull themselves out of the holes they are slowly sinking into?

 Accreditation Sanctions Running Rampant

-According to a report at the Sacramento Bee, numerous California community colleges across the state are in trouble with the accreditation commission.
-Three of these schools, including San Francisco City College, are facing the most severe “show cause” sanctions.
-In addition, 10 campuses have been placed on “probation” status and another 14 have received “warning” status.
-All of the schools have been given specific guidelines they must follow if they want to improve their status by the next accreditation evaluation; however, the three schools in the direst circumstances also have the most work to do.
+According to a report in the Sacramento Bee, numerous California community colleges across the state are in trouble with the accreditation commission.
+Three schools, including San Francisco City College, face the most severe “show cause” sanctions.
+In addition, 10 campuses have been placed on “probation” status, and another 14 have received “warning” status.
+All the schools have been given specific guidelines to improve their status by the subsequent accreditation evaluation; however, the three schools in the direst circumstances also have the most work to do.

-“The problems colleges have run into with accreditation are abnormally acute at this point in time in California,” David Baime, senior vice president with the American Association of Community Colleges, told the Sacramento Bee.
+“The problems colleges have run into with accreditation are abnormally acute at this point in California,” David Baime, senior vice president of the American Association of Community Colleges, told the Sacramento Bee.
 “The colleges in California have been subject to such savage budget reductions that it has placed institutions under a great deal of financial and administrative strain.
 I think that’s a big part of the issue for the colleges.”

 Why Accreditation is Important

 Accreditation is also a requirement if credits are to transfer from one school to the next – a common practice for community college students who might begin their college career at a community college with the intent of transferring to a four-year school when their community college experience is over.
 Schools that lose accreditation often can no longer attract enough students to remain in business.
-Many of these schools have to close their doors entirely, once the accreditation status is gone.
+Many of these schools have to close their doors once accreditation status is gone.

 The Money Problem